Samaklen/Campus-Network-Troubleshooting-Lab/README.md

 ## 📖 Project Overview
 The primary objective of this project is to master incident management lifecycles by **intentionally introducing faults** into an Enterprise-style **Collapsed Core** network topology and systematically resolving them.

-The lab focuses on the detection, diagnosis, and resolution of connectivity issues using standard industry protocols and Cisco IOS diagnostic tools.
+The lab focuses on the detection, diagnosis, and resolution of connectivity issues using standard industry protocols and Cisco IOS–style diagnostic commands (implemented in Packet Tracer).

 ## 🏗️ Network Topology
 *(topology diagram here)*

 **Architecture Summary:**
-* **Collapsed Core Layer:** Layer 3 switch performing inter-VLAN routing via SVIs and acting as the campus aggregation point.
+* **Collapsed Core (Distribution) Layer:** Two Layer 3 switches performing inter-VLAN routing via SVIs and providing a redundant campus aggregation point.
 * **Access Layer:** Layer 2 switches connecting end hosts using VLAN segmentation and trunk uplinks.
 * **Endpoints:** PCs and servers simulating traffic sources across multiple VLANs.